Last use of capital punishment in Spain: International reactions

 Demonstrations occurred at Spain's embassy and consulates in France.
 The Spanish embassy in Brussels was fire-bombed.
-A day of national demonstration was organised by the Dutch government and a protest in Utrecht was led by Prime Minister Joop den Uyl.
+A day of national demonstration was organised by the Dutch government and a protest in Utrecht was led by Dutch prime minister Joop den Uyl.
 In Britain, the governing Labour Party passed a resolution condemning the executions.
 Poland and Hungary withdrew their commercial representatives in Spain, and 15 European countries (West Germany, East Germany, the United Kingdom, Belgium, the Netherlands, France, Switzerland, Portugal, Austria, Sweden, Ireland, Luxembourg, and Italy) withdrew their ambassadors to Spain in protest.
-In response, Spain withdrew its ambassadors from Norway, East Germany, The Vatican, West Germany and The Netherlands for consultations, with its ambassador to Portugal unconditionally withdrawn in protest for the embassy attack.
+In response, Spain withdrew its ambassadors from Norway, East Germany, The Vatican, West Germany, and the Netherlands for consultations, with its ambassador to Portugal unconditionally withdrawn in protest for the embassy attack.
 Spain's central bank also suspended trade in the Portuguese escudo.

 Swedish prime minister Olof Palme denounced the Franco government as "devilish murderers."
-In the United Nations, the Swedish government attempted to pass a declaration condemning the Spanish government, but the US government amended this to a general declaration condemning human rights violations, without specific reference to Spain.
+In the United Nations, the Swedish government attempted to pass a declaration condemning the Spanish government, but the United States government amended this to a general declaration condemning human rights violations, without specific reference to Spain.